 We walk slower, not faster as we descend

-There’s sorrow too, for the work that many of these beautiful people have to undertake in order to make their living – we pass many porters heading up, carrying their unbearable loads of wood.
+There’s sorrow too, for the work that many of these beautiful people have to undertake to make their living – we pass many porters heading up, carrying their unbearable loads of wood.

 There are porters as young as 8 laboring under loads that we would struggle to carry and water pipes making their way up the mountain.